ziadoonAlobaidi/challenge-openspace-zaidun/README.md

 ***Description:***

 Welcome to the Openspace Classifier project!
-Our company recently moved to a new office with an open space layout consisting of 6 tables, each with 4 seats, making a total of 24 seats.
+Our company recently moved to a new office with an open space layout consisting of 6 tables, each with 4 seats, making up 24 seats.
-To help colleagues get to know each other better, we decided to reassign seats every day.
+To help colleagues get to know each other better, we reassigned seats daily.
 This program automates the daily re-assignment of seats, ensuring a random and fair distribution.